Motu people: History

-Friedrich Ratzel in The History of Mankind in 1896 reported the tattooing in Melanesia.
-Among the relatively light-skinned Motu he found tattooing in patterns similar to those of Micronesia.
+German ethnographer Friedrich Ratzel in The History of Mankind in 1896 reported tattooing practices in Melanesia.
+Among the relatively light-skinned Motu, he found tattooing in patterns similar to those of Micronesia.
 He also reported, among the old women, blackening the body with a kind of earth which gives a lustre like black lead.
 This was said to be a sign of mourning.

 Charles Gabriel Seligman came into contact with the Motu, in 1904.
 He noted that, unlike many of their neighbors in the region, the Motu did not practice exogamy.
 However, there was significant intermarriage between the coastal Motu and the more inland Koitabu.
-Every year, they practiced the hiri, when community members made trading voyages through the Gulf of Papua.
-Women made pottery for sale through the hiri.
+Every year, they practiced the hiri, where community members made trading voyages through the Gulf of Papua; women created pottery for sale through the hiri.

 American painter Caroline Mytinger visited Motu villages during her voyage along Melanesia in the 1920s, painting native portraits along the way, including the scene of a Motu girl in dancing costume with a local sorceress in Hanuabada village.